£64,645 - £69,490 Price range

 Roof up or down, the cabin is pleasant enough, being as it is identical to the coupe.
 This means you’ll find some brilliant sports seats in the front, and decent room for two people in the back.
 Fancy dials and M Sport stitching on the gorgeous leather steering wheel offer the driver small clues as to the performance potential that is a mere starter-button push away.

 With the loss of a roof comes an inherent loss of body stiffness, which normally manifests itself as various shimmies through the cabin over bumpy roads.
-BMW has counteracted this by strengthening the chassis of the M4 convertible, and they’ve done a fine job – it hardly feels any less solid than the coupe.
+BMW has counteracted this by strengthening the chassis of the M4 convertible, and they’ve done a fine job.

-The suspension has been softened up to make allowances for the extra flex in the chassis, and as a result it never feels as composed when driven hard.
-The added mass makes the convertible feel far less agile than the coupe, while the steering is still a letdown – described as “foggy” by one tester, it lacks the feedback that a driver needs to feel fully confident in the car.
+The suspension has been softened up to make allowances for the extra flex in the chassis, and as a result, it never feels as composed when driven hard.
+The added mass makes the convertible feel far less agile than the coupe, while the steering is still a letdown – it lacks the feedback that a driver needs to feel fully confident in the car.

 Despite these flaws, the M4 Convertible is impressively refined.
 With the roof down, as long as the windows and wind deflector are up, the cabin remains distinctly un-breezy, even at speed.
 This, then, is an M car more suited to cruising down an A-Road than it is tackling a tricky mountain pass.